CNC-Online-TechSupportGuides/Guides/network-troubleshooting-guide.en.md

 ![checking for an external IPv4 address](assets/for/network-troubleshooting-guide.en/check-ipv4.jpg)

 All of the games supported by us establish peer-to-peer (P2P) connections for their multiplayer, and the central server is only used to allow the players to find each other.
 The only protocol the games use for P2P is UDP, and they do UDP Hole Punching for NAT Traversal.
 This means that most players will not need any form of port forwarding or DMZ, as the games correctly negotiates their inbound ports.
-Also note that our games DO NOT negotiate their port forwardings through UPnP, so it being enabled or disabled has no effect on the connectivity (unless you use an 3rd-party UPnP client and use a static port which is taught in this guide later on).
+Also note that our games DO NOT negotiate their port forwardings through UPnP, so it being enabled or disabled has no effect on the connectivity (unless you use a 3rd-party UPnP client and use a static port which is taught in this guide later on).

 In some cases, players may experience difficulty establishing P2P connections due to the use of Carrier-Grade NAT (CG-NAT) on their internet connection (also called DS-Lite in some configurations).
 CG-NAT is commonly used by ISPs to conserve IPv4 addresses by assigning multiple customers a shared external IP address.
 While this approach helps manage limited IP resources, it introduces limitations that can interfere with direct inbound connections—an essential requirement for many P2P-based multiplayer systems.